fdo-rs/fido-device-onboard-rs/README.md

 - Transfer Ownership Protocol 2 (TO2)

 ## Crates and parts
+- *fido-iot-stream-message*: Implements the stream message creation/parsing of StreamMsg.
+Currently not implemented
 - *fido-iot-data-formats* [DI, TO0, TO1, TO2]: Implements the different low-level messaging formats used.

+### fido-iot-data-formats